Scleral Buckle

 Scleral Buckle Treatment Procedure

-• Placement of the scleral buckle:
+• Placement of the Scleral Buckle:

 If necessary, excess fluid beneath the retina is drained to allow better adherence.
+This step is executed with meticulous care to minimise the risk of choroidal haemorrhage, managed through established surgical technique by experienced retinal surgeons

 • Cryotherapy or laser treatment: